-aka Ronnie Lillard was born bound within the gritty landscape of chalked lines.
-In early adolescence, he suffered his first loss when he was abandoned by his mother and left to be raised by his father in Fort Myers better known as “Little Pakistan.”
+RECONCLE aka Ronnie Lillard was born bound within the gritty landscape of chalked lines.
+In the middle of his childhood, he suffered his first loss when he was abandoned by his mother and left to be raised by his father in Fort Myers better known as “Little Pakistan.”
 Despair and poverty were bedfellows and gun shots were more frequent than thunderstorms.
 Prior to becoming a teen, the message was resoundingly clear.
-The soundtrack to his life then was “murder rap” and while No Limit’s artistic gold-embossed tank glorified its brand, Ronnie survived the culture.
-Unshaken by the harsh realities, of which he inherited by birthright, he succumbed to the lifestyle: dreads and gold teeth amidst fiends, felons and firearms.
-These were the norms.
+The soundtrack to his life then was “murder rap”, Ronnie survived the culture.
+Unshaken by the harsh realities, of which he inherited, he succumbed to his surroundings: depleted resources, constant trauma, family disfunction, incarceration, violence, dreads, gold teeth, drugs and firearms.
+South Florida.